Battle of Sant Esteve d'en Bas: Battle

 The French column, despite the harassment, managed to take control of the bridge and started to cross to the opposite bank of the Fluvià.
 The miquelets and armed peasants, however, fired on them from the south and killed up to 70 French soldiers.
-According to Charles Sévin, marquis de Quincy, a contemporary French artillery general and military historian of Louis XIV's reign, Juigné's corps was able to retreat to Olot in good order.
+According to Charles Sevin de Quincy, a contemporary French artillery general and military historian of Louis XIV's reign, Juigné's corps was able to retreat to Olot in good order.
 On the other hand, the local 19th-century Catalan historian Esteve Paluzie i Cantalozella claimed that the French troops fled in disarray, leaving 150 prisoners to the Catalans, which they carried to Sant Esteve d'en Bas under a heavy escort.

-Arriving to Olot, most of Juigné's force took positions inside the convent of El Carme, while 90 Swiss soldiers of the rear entrenched themselves inside the hospital of the village.
+Arriving to Olot, most of Juigné's force took positions inside the convent of El Carme, while 90 Swiss soldiers of the rear entrenched themselves inside the village hospital.
 While the Swiss troops promptly surrendered, the bulk of the French column, with Juigné himself, still held for two hours.
 The miquelets and peasants encircled the building and managed to open a gap in its walls, only to be repelled in the hand-to-hand fight, losing two men killed and one wounded.
 Sala's men then breached the wall of a chapel and stormed the convent again, but as the French were well clustered within, the assault was as well repelled.
 Sala ordered to set on fire the gates of the building, but the French walled the gap using stones and bricks.
 The Catalans managed to enter the building by setting on fire large amounts of pitch and sulfur on the two breaches they had opened.
-The fire and the smoke blinded and choked the French soldiers, which retreated to the convent's cloister.
+The fire and the smoke blinded and choked the French soldiers, who retreated to the convent's cloister.
 After that, Juigné, seriously wounded during the fight, requested terms and surrendered.